dwightjack/vue-types/packages/docs/guide/validators.md

 ```
 </CodeExample>

-**Note**: this signature will validate the prop at compile-time only.
+**Note**: This signature will validate the prop only at compile-time.
 For
 runtime validation use [`oneOf`](#oneof).

 :::